chaplukim/data_mining_GOG_web_scrapper/README.md

 all the pages will be collected.
 Please don't touch the computer at that time, since it can hurt the process of Selenium.
 There are over 98 pages in GOG.
 Therefore it can take some time.
 So you're asking why it's taking so long?
-Basically, on each page, we collect all the game URLs.
+Basically, on each page, we collect all the game URL.
 Usually, the chrome opens over the script, so you can't see what is printed (And please don't try, it can hurt Selenium).
 From time to time, we print which pages aren't scrapped.

-After we finished collecting all games' URLs, you'll start to see how the script is printing to stdout each game's detail in a row.
+After we finished collecting all games' URL, you'll start to see how the script is printing to stdout each game's detail in a row.

 # PROJECT FILES MODULES & CLASSES
-main.py - calls the import URLs module, gets all the game URLs, and uses grequest to get the responses concurrently in batches.
+**main.py** - calls the import URL module, gets all the game URL, and uses grequest to get the responses concurrently in batches.
 Each response is sent to game_page_scrapper.py, which prints the game data into stdout.

-import_urls.py - goes through the website pages and parses all game URLs, returns a list of all games URLs.
+**import_urls.py** - goes through the website pages and parses all game URL, returns a list of all games URL.

-game_scrapper.py - Returns ALL the available data from the game's page URL. parameters: game_page_url, Response object (requests library).
-Returns game_sql with all the game info.
+**game_scrapper.py -** Returns ALL the available data from the game's page URL.

-import_game_details.py - Contains all the functions that scrape the data, uses bs4.
+​	**import_game_details.py -** Contains all the functions that scrape the data, uses bs4.

-import_game_data.py - Merging general data with game details
+​	**import_game_data.py -** Merging general data with game details

-mysql_writer - Contains WebsiteDB class.
-This class is responsibile for writing the data into the db.
+**mysql_writer** - Contains WebsiteDB class.
+This class is responsible for writing the scrapper into DB.

-config.py - contains constants, key strings, and URLs.
+**config.py** - contains constants, key strings, and URL.

 # GIT HUB REPOSITORY
 https://github.com/MagenLahat/Data-mining.git